pavolelsig/Ubuntu_GVT-g_helper/README.md

-Intel Single GPU passthrough GVT-g helper
+Intel Single GPU passthrough GVT-g helper for Ubuntu 20.04

 For a guide visit: https://youtu.be/6-RjFl00QSk